Devonte202/promises-practice/README.md

     return value + 10;
     });
   ```
+  In the code above we console.log a value of 34 and return that same value which gives us a promise that has been resolved, which also has a value of 34 because we returned it.

 **8. What does the following code snippet return?
 What does it log?
 How does this differ from the question above?**
   ```javascript